DevExpress/Blazor/README.md

 [Official Microsoft Blazor site](https://dotnet.microsoft.com/apps/aspnet/web-apps/client)

-# How to create a new project
+# How to Create a New Project

 Follow the steps below to try our UI for Blazor in your own application.